rust-stuco/lectures/week5/slides.md

 # Permissions of Variables

-When declared, a variable has the permissions
+When declared, a variable has the permissions:
 * Read: can be copied
 * Own: can be moved or dropped

-If `mut`,
+If `mut`:
 * Write: can be mutated